laja2909/dp/docs/init_hetzner.md

 - Log in to your account
 - Add new project
 - Generate hcloud token -> under security -> api tokens
+- add hcloud token to terraform cloud as "hloud_token" variable